aglover/data-in-the-cloud/README.md

 ##### Lists

 Keeping with the beer theme, I'd like to start to store the beers I'm drinking (from day to day, mind you).
-For example, I can keep a _list_ of beers I drank for a particular week and then I find out what were the first three, etc. I can do this by using a Redis list.
+For example, I can keep a _list_ of beers I drank for a particular week and then I can find out what were the first three, etc. I can do this by using a Redis list.

 Run the following command: